PaulZC/Balloon_Cut-Down_Device/LEARN.md

 If a Mobile Terminated message is sent to the beacon containing the text _[RELAY=1]_ , the relay NO contact will pulse closed for 1 second.
 This will trigger the device if intDuration is set to '0' or '1' (see [Set_Duration](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/LEARN.md#Set_Duration)).

 OPEN and CLOSE are connected to 3.3V inputs with pull-ups on the SAMD M0 processor.
-Do not connect these pins to a 5V device directly - there is no over-voltage protection on these pins.
+Do not connect these pins to a 5V device directly - there is no additional over-voltage protection on these pins.
 Use an open-collector transistor as a buffer if you do want to connect to a 5V device.

 ![V1_IO_Pins_1.JPG](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/img/V1_IO_Pins_1.JPG)